bitovi/academy/src/typescript/3-types.md

     street: 'Rodeo Drive'
   }
 };
-person.name('Cecilia');
+person.name = 'Cecilia';
 //works
-person.name(6);
+person.name = 6;
 //Type '6' is not assignable to type 'string'. person.address.number = 'five fifty-five';
 //Type '"five fifty-five"' is not assignable to type 'number'.
 ```

 TypeScript will infer the return value of a function as well.